goldbergyoni/various-testing-examples/clean-testing/demo-flow.md

 ## Test assertion patterns

+### Declarative assertions

+- Problem: Additional imperative code, buggy, test the tests, unclear results
+- Anti-example: how errors look now
+- Better-example: now the error is clearer
+- Take it further: Cocumber, custom message
+- BP: The last one ✅

+### Try-catch pattern

+- Gist: Declarative

 ### No IF

 - Problem: I see here code, something to dive into, something to test?
 - Recommendation: Flat, no loops, no if, simple set of instructions
+- Linter ⚙️
 - Why we don't need it: If you did, you're probably doing something wrong
 - Literature: Entry point & exit point 📓
+- BP: minimize assertions
 - Remove from code
-- Linter ⚙️

-### Declarative assertions
+### Other assertions to remove

-- Problem: Additional imperative code, buggy, test the tests
-- Literature: X-patterns about... 📓
-- Anti-example: how errors look now
-- Better-example: now the error is clearer
-- Take it further: Cocumber, custom message
-- BP: AAA & IF ✅

-### Try-catch pattern

-- Gist: Declarative
+- Mocks - code shadow joke

-### Minimize assertions
+- Overlapping assertions
 - Problem: Many assertions, ongoing discussion - how many is allowed
 - Simple principle: Always less, remove the redundant, remove the nitty gritty, remove pre-conditions
 - Tough decision: how many assertions, what happens if too many